bfbbdecomp/bfbb/docs/WalkthroughAndTips.md

 For example:

-* In loops, it used used to iterate over arrays of items, by multiplying the loop index up into a stride (the difference in memory address between subsequent array entries)
+* In loops, it is used to iterate over arrays of items, by multiplying the loop index up into a stride (the difference in memory address between subsequent array entries)

 * It is used to mask away portions of a value and shift it down when extracting values from bitfields.